nautnatic/ans-safety-validation/README.md

 # Abstract
 The topic of this project is **Black-box safety validation of autonomous navigation systems through falsification**.
 This chapter should give some background.

 The quality criteria for an **Autonomous Navigation System (ANS)** don't only include an efficient navigation, but a safety guarantee as well.
-While efficiency can be calculated through the mean of many problem samples, the **safety validation** has to be done very differently, because only one self-inflicted counter example will cause the safety validation to fail completely.
+While efficiency can be calculated through the mean of many problem samples, the **safety validation** has to be done very differently, because only one self-inflicted counter example is enough to cause the safety validation to fail completely.

 This disproof of a scientific statement (here: "The ANS is safe.") through a counter example is called **falsification** and is used in this project.